cboujoukos/ruby-dictionary-cli-app/NOTES.md

 user types ruby-dictionary

 Welcomes the user
-asks what Class the user wants to explore prompts for input of Primitive data type
+asks what Class/Mixin the user wants to explore prompts for input

 lists public instance methods for the selected data type